Tommy Briggs

-Thomas Henry Briggs (27 November 1923 – 10 February 1984) was an English professional footballer who played as a striker.
+Thomas Henry Briggs (27 November 1923 – 10 February 1984) was an English professional footballer who played as a centre forward.
 He was born in Chesterfield, Derbyshire, and died in Grimsby, Lincolnshire.
 He still holds a record for scoring seven goals in a single match for Blackburn Rovers against Bristol Rovers.

-Tommy started his career at Grimsby Town in 1947.
+Briggs started his career at Grimsby Town in 1947.
 In 1950 he signed for Coventry City but did not settle.
 He moved on to Birmingham City but did not settle there either, eventually arriving at Blackburn Rovers.
 He played 194 games and scored 140 goals for Rovers before returning to Grimsby in 1958.

-He finished his career at Glentoran as player/manager.
+He joined Glentoran as player-manager in March 1959, led them to runners-up spot in the 1959–60 Irish League, and left by mutual consent in late 1960.

 He played and scored for the England B-team against Switzerland B in 1950.